YaelBenShalom/Turtlebot3-SLAM-from-scratch/nuturtle_robot/README.md

 The robot's final configuration was almost equal to the inital configuration, with ~3 cm difference on the y axis.

-### Expirament IV:
+### Experiment IV:
 Try one of the previous experiments again, but try to get either a significantly better or significantly worse result.

-I repeated the first expirament, although this one, I didn't reduce the turtlebot's velocity fast enough before the finish point, so the robot crossed the initial position and stopped ~10 cm after it.
+I repeated the first experiment, although this one, I didn't reduce the turtlebot's velocity fast enough before the finish point, so the robot crossed the initial position and stopped ~10 cm after it.

 ![Demonstration](https://github.com/ME495-Navigation/assignment-YaelBenShalom/blob/master/nuturtle_robot/videos/Task_F8-6a.gif)